rspace-os/rspace-web/src/main/resources/sqlUpdates/DatabaseChangeGuidelines.md

 - If altering a table structure ( add /remove change columns) is there an audit (_AUD) table that also needs to be changed in the same way?
 - when adding/modifying audit table columns, remember that they don't generally have not-null constraints (apart from id/REV columns).
 - If you are adding such constraint make sure you know the consequences, and double check if constraint is actually applied on your local database when testing.

 ### Have you set a context?
 Values are:
 - no value.
 Will run on all databases in all environments.
 E.g. static  reference data
 - Suitable for adding lookup static data to all test/dev/production databases.
 E.g., permissions.
   - `run` for general schema changes - adding/removing columns/ tables /keys
-  - `dev-test` change should only be applied during unit test runs - e.g., loading up test data.
+  - `dev-test` change should only be applied on local dev environment, or during unit test runs - e.g., loading up test data.
   - `cloud` change should only be applied for Community version.

 ###  Should the new data be included in RSpace exports?